Jamesits/sound-blaster-e5-battery/FAKE_BATTERY.md

 ## The Voltage Emulation Method

-This method emulates a ~4V voltage to make the PMIC think there is a full battery.
+This method emulates a full battery by providing a ~4V voltage to the PMIC.
 But we cannot easily access any +5V rail on the E5 PCB, thus an external power (e.g. cut your USB cable to get a 5V rail) might be required.

 ![](assets/ams1117_4v.png)